tpoisot/tpoisot.github.io/papers.md

 # Papers submitted

+**Timothée Poisot**, Michal Stanko, Dana Miklisova & Serge Mored.
+Life-history traits and the structure of host-parasite networks.
+Submitted to *Journal of Animal Ecology*

 **Timothée Poisot**, Manon Lounnas & Michael E Hochberg.
 The structure of natural bacteria-phage bipartite networks favours the maintenance of diversity.
-Submitted to *The ISME Journal*
+Under review at *The ISME Journal*

 **Timothée Poisot**, James D Bever, Peter H Thrall & Michael E Hochberg.
 When protection is not enough - emergence and persistence of protective mutualists in pathogenic communities.
 Submitted to *The American Naturalist*